PLAN 672: Urban Data Analytics in R

 Readings/Resources

 The weekly readings are provided as resources and references.
-You are not required to read all the materials in detail.
+You are not required to read all or any the materials in detail.
 But the readings are useful to learn the material in depth and troubleshoot some issues.
 In some cases, the software and techniques in the Resources may be dated.
 Please use the web to adapt and update them.

 Tutorials